manyducksco/borf/packages/browser/README.md

 ### Dynamic State: Readables and Writables

 Borf has no virtual DOM or re-rendering.
 Components are set up once, and everything beyond that is a side effect of a state change.
-In a Borf app, all data that changes is stored in a Readable or a Writable.
-By storing values in these containers, and slotting these containers into your DOM nodes, only those elements which are directly affected that change need to update when changes occur.
+All data that needs to change is stored in a Readable or a Writable.
+By storing values in these containers, and slotting these containers into your DOM nodes, only those elements which are directly affected by that change need to update when changes occur.

-> Borf's convention is to use dollar signs at the start of variable names to mark them as dynamic.
-A `$single` sign means Readable and a `$$double` sign means Writable.
+> Borf's convention is dollar signs at the start of variable names to mark them as dynamic.
+A `$single` means Readable and a `$$double` means Writable.
 Another way to think of this is that `$` represents how many 'ways' the binding goes; one-way (read only) or two-way (read-write).

 ```jsx
 import { useStore, Writable } from "@borf/browser";